 A big storm that lasted three days had just ended and the remnants of it were still lingering in the sky and on the trail.
 I didn’t know this at the time, but hiking the first two miles of the trail right after a storm is probably the worst idea ever.

 My bare feet were slipping and sliding the entire way.
 I had no idea how thin the trail was and directly to my right was cliff edge.

-I held onto plants, roots, and stable rocks the entire time to help keep my balance and prevent me from slipping to my death.
+I held onto plants, roots, and stable rocks almost the entire time, and at many points, I crawled.